OPEC moves toward raising oil supply as Iran softens stance

 But unexpected outages in Venezuela, Libya and Angola have effectively brought supply cuts to around 2.8 million bpd in recent months.

-Brent oil prices were up 1.8 percent LCOc1 on Friday.
+Brent oil prices were up 1.6 percent LCOc1 on Friday.
+The OPEC meeting began around 1000 GMT.
+Two OPEC sources said ministers were nearing a deal after 90 minutes of talks.

 OPEC has a history of difficult meetings as well as clashes between Iran and Saudi Arabia.